helenclx/leilukin-site/src/pages/about.md

 I am also autistic, so I use this website as a platform to catalogue my interests.

-Leilukin is not my real name, but it is an internet pseudonym that I have used since I was a teenager, so the name has become my online identity.
+Leilukin is not my real name, but it is an internet pseudonym that I have used since I was a teenager, so the name has become my online identity, and I prefer to go by Leilukin on informal online spaces.

 Social media platforms you can find me on: